-Reduces the volume of harmful emissions from current fleet vehicles as they traverse EJ communities.
+This measure would reduce the volume of harmful emissions from current fleet vehicles as they traverse EJ communities.
 This measure will have the long-term effect of improving air quality and noise pollution in residential areas.
-Additionally, installing more charging stations will decrease range anxiety experienced by municipal employees and may encourage the purchase of a personal electric/hybrid vehicle.
+Additionally, installing more charging stations will decrease range anxiety experienced by municipal employees and may encourage the purchase of a personal electric/hybrid vehicle , or encourage additional EV purchases by the municipality.
 Ultimately, the main benefit of this measure is that municipal fleet vehicles become independent from fossil fuels.